urslimshady/plumbing-website/README.md

 ```

 ## **Run On Server**
-To run the project on server, run below command
+To run the project on the server, run the below command

 ```
 npm start